-Note: Because repeating courses may have financial aid implications, students are not be able to use the GLOBE to self-register to repeat courses.
+Note: because repeating courses may have financial aid implications, students are not able to use the Globe to self-register for repeated courses.
 Instead, students must consult with the Registrar in order to register for a repeated course.

-A student may visit a course on mutual agreement between her- or himself and the instructor.
-If they register for an "audit," they must participate actively in the course and must complete all work specified by the instructor at the beginning of the course.
+A student may visit a course on mutual agreement with the instructor.
+If they register for an “audit,” they must participate actively in the course and must complete all work specified by the instructor at the beginning of the course.
 A student desiring to audit a course shall get permission of both the faculty advisor and the instructor of the course no later than the 10th class day.

 Under either of the following circumstances, students must petition the dean of the college: if they wish to audit more than one course in a semester or if the request to audit a course is made after the 10th class day.
 Approval is not automatic, and normally petitions to change the status of a course to an audit will not be approved after the sixth week of classes, unless there are medical reasons.

 Students at Wells have rich opportunities to conduct independent study and research.
-Students pursue independent work through research courses in the sciences, independent study courses, advanced creative work, tutorials, and through the senior comprehensive requirement.
+Students pursue independent work through research courses in the sciences, independent study courses, advanced creative work and tutorials.
 Independent work may involve laboratory or library research, creative projects, or other appropriate study.